Ax-Sch/TNAMSE_geno_pheno/README.md

 To run the code "figure1_part2.R" / snakemake rule "figure1_part2" as well as snakemake rule "supporting_ccds_length" / code "supp_CCDS_process_files.R" and "supp_CCDS_plot.R", files from OMIM are required.
 Therefore, you need to aquire a licence for data download from OMIM (see omim.org/downloads) if you would like to run this code.
-If you have obtained the license, you can contact and I can provide you with the original files, that should be saved to "resources/":
+If you have obtained the license, take the third word of the heading (heading starts with "Download / ") of OMIM's download page as password to access the following link https://uni-bonn.sciebo.de/s/EZcIsUYItdBSiJw .
+If this is unclear / does not work, please get in touch.

+You should then save the following files to "resources/":
 - genemap2\_15\_07\_2021.txt
 - genes\_to\_phenotype.txt
 - mimTitles.txt

-You can currently download all files from: https://uni-bonn.sciebo.de/s/EZcIsUYItdBSiJw

 ### Running the snakemake pipeline